 These groups of IoT initiatives presuppose the use of various smart connected sensor devices and, therefore, require different expertise from your partner-to-be.
 It is a rare case when a vendor has successfully completed projects for both consumer and enterprise sectors.

-We at Velvetech are lucky to have worked in both sectors and helped our partners meet their business goals.
-As a result of our collaboration, CargoData Corporation (Ventura, CA) has secured its superior position in providing industry-leading cold chain monitoring solutions.
+At Velvetech, we are lucky to have worked in both sectors and helped our partners meet their business goals.
+As a result of our collaboration on the industrial IoT software platform and smart devices development, CargoData Corporation (Ventura, CA) has secured its superior position in providing industry-leading cold chain monitoring solutions.

-3. What is your expertise on the hardware side of the Internet of Things?
+3. What Is Your Expertise on the Hardware Side of the Internet of Things?

 Do go into detail and find out the specifics of their experience with hardware engineering: